-Thanks to support from Indiana Humanities, Words and Music brings poetry and creative prose into the world in new and surprising ways primarily through eight experimental audio documentaries.
-These will feature a variety of well-known Hoosier writers as co-hosts and explore history and contemporary culture through the lens of Indiana-connected writers.
+Thanks to support from Indiana Humanities, Words and Music brings poetry and creative prose into the world in eight audio documentaries.
+These feature Hoosier writers as co-hosts and explore history and contemporary culture through the lens of Indiana-connected writers.

 We’re offering a deeper, more connected experience to writing, to history, to the culture and communities that make up Indiana.
-By involving listeners as participants, by taking them on journeys inside the work, by exploring the stories behind the work, the stories of the writers, and by connecting the dots with the context of time and place and people, we will create deep investment in the humanities for our listeners.
-And we’ll connect them in new ways to language, to literature, to Indiana history, to philosophy so integral to poetry and prose, to criticism and theories behind the work, and to what it means to be a person living among so many different but connected lives in this world.
+By taking listeners on journeys inside the work, by exploring the stories behind the work — the stories of the writers — and by connecting the dots with the context of time and place and people, we’ve created deep investment in the humanities for our listeners.
+And we connect them in new ways to language, to literature, to Indiana history, to philosophy so integral to poetry and prose, to criticism and theories behind the work, and to what it means to be a person living among so many different but connected lives in this world.